yuantailing/cgservice/README.md

 - [ ] Put ftp into a Docker volume, ~~so does mysql~~.
 - [ ] Add a callback URL to GitHub OAuth in service cgserver.
 - [ ] Add OpenVPN protocol TCP.
-- [ ] Make it easier to config apache2.
+- [x] Make it easier to config apache2.
+- [ ] More friendly netredirect.